Before he was born, Geoffrey’s father, Fulk V of Anjou, made an agreement with Henry I

 1141 (24th June)

-Matilda had hoped to be crowned on this day but she did not have the support of the people of London and was forced to flee to Oxford.
+Matilda had hoped to be crowned on this day but the people of London rose up against her and she was forced to flee to Oxford.

 1141 (14th September)